horrorho/InflatableDonkey/README.md

 On a more positive note, it was written ground up to be multi-threaded.
 Once it's stable and a few sticking points are sorted I'll switch it over to concurrent downloads.

 For those wishing to play with it, please use the --token mode for repeated runs as explained below.
 Also please remember, it's an experimental build, not production code.
 It was pushed primarily to show off the underlying backup process, not because it was in a state of completion.

-**Update**, 7 April 2016.

-Ok!
-So I've had free time to work on InflatableDonkey.
-It's been painful, but there's been lots of progress.
-I've had to pull apart binaries to figure out the decryption process, which I hate doing.
-Like seriously, it's horrible.

-At present the escrow recovery is working so we have access to decryption keys.
-I do have the protection zone decryption figured and I'll be coding that in over the next few weeks.
-Keybag/ file protection mechanics seem to be unchanged so that code will follow.

-There's a lot of cryptographical code from a non-cryptographer.
-So feel free to pull it apart and suggest any improvements.
-Some of the code is quite raw and will make your eyes bleed, but it should illustrate what's going on.
-I will tidy it up at some point.

-Sooo... what's left?
-Chunk decryption is the big one.
-I'm hoping it's a simple solution, otherwise it's back to pulling apart binaries. :'(

 ### What is it?